Rituraj2019/Aatm-Nirbhar-FEM/README.md

 **modules/ui_functions.py**: Functions related to GUI

 **modules/ui_main.py**: Qt designer exports .ui file which contains xml code.
-To make xml code editable we convert that to .py file using **pyuic6 -o output.py -x input.ui**   Here, pyuic6 is because we are using pyqt6. -o is followed by python file we want to get output as.
-And -x is followed by input file which is in .ui file.
+To make xml code editable and accessible we convert that to .py file using **pyside6-uic input.ui -o output.py**.

 ## Process to convert .py to .exe
 Step1: In CMD: **pip install pyinstaller**